Bill Bell (businessman): Chairmanship of Port Vale

 In September 1997, plans were drawn up for a 5,000 seater stand on Lorne Street, with 14 executive boxes and a 300-seater restaurant; the stand would cost £1.8 million, with a £1.2 million being pledged by the Football Trust.
 Bell stated that "it is my ambition to see my job completed.
 We have decided to develop our own stadium fit for the Premiership".
 However, the team performed poorly, and Bell was vocal in his criticism of the team's results.
 With the club in the First Division relegation zone, Bell sacked Rudge in January 1999, who had been employed for 16 years.
 The fans abused Bell for his decision, and he again threatened to walk away from the club.
 He quickly appointed Brighton & Hove Albion boss Brian Horton as the new manager.

 "Bill was Bill to the end – insuppressible, indomitable and true to his entrepreneurial spirit.
 When I called to see him just weeks ago in his new showroom, he was planning his latest improvement to the body shop and showcasing a vintage car, with great enthusiasm for the future.
 Not everyone always agreed with Bill, but his passion for Burslem and for the Vale was never in doubt."

 — — Stoke-on-Trent North MP Joan Walley.

 Horton kept the team from relegation in 1998–99, but could not prevent Vale from suffering the drop in 1999–2000 despite Bell giving him the funds to sign new players.
 Bell also announced that £1 million had been spent filling in more mine shafts and that Vale was losing £20,000 a week.
 The financial situation worsened, and the club lost £400,000 from the collapse of ITV Digital in 2002.
 Bell put his shares up for sale in November 2002 and sold £40,000 worth of shares, nowhere near enough to pay off the £593,000 Vale owed the Inland Revenue.
 In December 2002, the club entered administration with debts of £2.4 million.
 The club was taken out of administration by the 'Valiant2001' consortium, and Bill Bratt became the new chairman.
 Bell maintained a quiet public profile after leaving the club, though he held a long-running legal dispute with the club over rent owed towards the club shop, which he still owned.
+Former marketing director Neil Hughes was put on trial at Stafford Crown Court after being accused of stealing more than £8,000 from the club, and he claimed in his May 2004 trial to have made up false invoices to cover tax and VAT with the knowledge of then chairman Bell; Bell denied the claim.
 He made headlines in September 2010, when a dispute with a builder at his Brown Edge home ended with Bell threatening the builder with an axe.